Doregon/tnpsh-wiki/diag-and-maintenance/hdd-upgrade.md

 * You will need:
  * The QA Flag enabled; you can check or change this in last column of Rebug Toolbox on any firmware version.
  * Debug Settings enabled; it will show up as the last section in the Settings column of the XMB.
-If it is not there, try hovering over Network Settings and holding L1 + L2 + R1 + R2 + L3 + DPAD-down.
+If it is not there, try hovering over Network Settings and holding L1 + L2 + R1 + R2 + L3 + DOWN (D-Pad).
  * A USB storage device of equal or greater size than your original hard drive
  * (For NOR consoles only) A second USB storage device at least 256MB in size to reinstall firmware

 1. This process will not save your trophies, so you will need to manually back them up if you want to preserve them.
-To do this, use Multiman's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy all of the folders inside of it to a USB storage device or your PC.
+To do this, use multiMAN's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy all of the folders inside of it to a USB storage device or your PC.

 2. Plug your FAT32 formatted USB storage device your console.